What is Vitamin D?

 How do I get it and how much do I need?

-Food sources of vitamin D include oily fish (salmon, tuna, sardines, eel and warehou are good examples), eggs and liver.
+Food sources of vitamin D include fatty fish (tuna, mackerel, eel, salmon), beef liver, egg yolks.
 However the small amounts derived from these foods is generally not enough to restore deficient levels of vitamin D to an optimal level for good health.
 Another concern is the toxic levels of contaminants such as mercury contained in some fish, so this factor needs to be balanced against the positive value of fish as a nutrient source.

 Getting safe and adequate Vitamin D supplementation

-Vitamin D synthesised in the body through exposure to sunlight is self regulating and non-toxic.
-Toxicity is only possible from supplemented vitamin D, and there are no published reports of toxicity in amounts under 40,000IU per day.
-When treating deficiency symptoms an initial blood test to check serum levels is a good idea, and another after a few months of supplementation to monitor progress towards optimum levels and adjust dosage accordingly.
+Vitamin D synthesised in the body through exposure to sunlight is self-regulating and non-toxic.
+Toxicity is only possible from supplemented vitamin D at very high doses.
+When treating deficiency symptoms an initial blood test through the Dr to check serum levels is a good idea, and another after a few months of supplementation to monitor progress towards optimum levels and adjust dosage accordingly.

-Most vitamin D supplements currently available have only 1000IU per capsule.
+Vitamin D supplements currently available in NZ have 1000IU per capsule.

 There are two forms of vitamin D supplement: D2 and D3.
-Vitamin D3 (Cholecalciferol) is the safest and most effective form of supplementation to take.
+Vitamin D3 (Cholecalciferol) is the most effective form of supplementation to take.

 We’d Love Your Feedback